 Why do I love that scripture?
 Because Jesus did not need to go to Samaria.
 The Jews of His day despised the Samaritans and traveled a road around Samaria.
 But Jesus chose to go there to declare before all the world for the first time that He was the promised Messiah.
 For this message, He chose not only an outcast group but also a woman-and not just any woman but a woman living in sin-someone considered at that time to be the least of the least.
-I believe Jesus did this so that each of us may always understand that His love is greater than our fears, our wounds, our addictions, our doubts, our temptations, our sins, our broken families, our depression and anxieties, our chronic illness, our poverty, our abuse, our despair, and our loneliness.26 He wants all to know there is nothing and no one He is unable to heal and deliver to enduring joy.27 of His Atonement is the power to overcome any burden in our life.29 The message of the woman at the well is that He knows our life situations30 and that we can always walk with Him no matter where we stand.
-To her and to each of us, He says, "Whosoever drinketh of the water that I shall give him shall never thirst; but [shall have] a well of water springing up into everlasting life."31
+I believe Jesus did this so that each of us may always understand that His love is greater than our fears, our wounds, our addictions, our doubts, our temptations, our sins, our broken families, our depression and anxieties, our chronic illness, our poverty, our abuse, our despair, and our loneliness.26 He wants all to know there is nothing and no one He is unable to heal and deliver to enduring joy.

+His grace is sufficient.
+He alone descended below all things.
+The power of His Atonement is the power to overcome any burden in our life.
+The message of the woman at the well is that He knows our life situations and that we can always walk with Him no matter where we stand.
+To her and to each of us, He says, "Whosoever drinketh of the water that I shall give him shall never thirst; but [shall have] a well of water springing up into everlasting life."